xinyadu/doc_event_role/README.md

 	│
 	└── raw_muc/              # Raw data files from MUC-{3,4}

-Run preprocessing for train and dev, use flag `-full` whether to include all the templates.
+Run preprocessing for train and dev, use flag `-full` to include all the templates.
 > python process\_train\_dev.py

 Run preprocessing for test,